netidx/netidx-book/src/browser/scripting.md

 # Language Overview

+NOTE: The version of bscript used by the browser is deprecated

 The browser scripting language exists to glue the widgets in your gui to the inputs and outputs in netidx, and to compute your formulas in the container.
 If you're familiar with the model view controller gui